Kristina01111000/WordPressTheme/README.md

 	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put seperate pictures into additional css -> figure out how to make pictures scroll -> change to scroll

+	-> highlight different sections then add to group to make group work

 To do: